ruyuanzhang/VWMmodels/README.md

 ## Model specifications

-Currently we have 7 variants of models
+Currently we have 7 variants of models:

 * IL: item-limit model
 * MIX: mixture model